WebAssembly/spec/document/core/exec/values.rst

 Globals
 .......

+$${rule-prose: Externaddr_type/global}

-.. todo:: use generated prose
+.. todo:: below is the official specification

 * The store entry :math:`S.\SGLOBALS[a]` must exist.